myyang/dj-template/{{cookiecutter.project_name}}/README.rst

 -----

 Use pyenv_ for local develop.
 After pyenv is installed.
-Please follow below steps to setup development environment.
+Please follow below steps to setup development environment on local machine.

 .. code:: shell